alexle/alexle.github.com/posts/easy-life-overrated.markdown

 * It allows you to grow
 * It exposes you to life's highs and lows

 Challenges give you purpose.
 And overcoming them makes life **meaningful**.
-I love this quote by Sheryl Sandberg, COO of Facebook, which I feel sums it up best:
+Sheryl Sandberg, COO of Facebook, sums it up best:

 > It is the hard days, the times that challenge you to your very core, that will determine who you are.